Art In Fiction

 If you are enjoying The Art In Fiction Podcast, please help us keep the lights on by donating a coffee on the Ko-Fi website.
 The link is in the show notes.

-Also, please follow Art In Fiction on X and Facebook, and don’t forget to give The Art In Fiction Podcast a positive review or rating wherever you get your podcasts.
+Also, please follow Art In Fiction on Facebook, and don’t forget to give The Art In Fiction Podcast a positive review or rating wherever you get your podcasts.
 Thanks so much for listening.